Fernandez-Trincado/GES2016/README.md

-Gaia-Eos Survey: Dynamical constraints of the Milky Way using GRAPOT
+Gaia-ESO Survey: Dynamical constraints of the Milky Way using GRAPOT
 ===